 if you like cooking, or you're a pyromaniac like me, then you might enjoy this...

-40 Desem loaves ready to be peeled out, the oven on the left is a small oven large enough to bake 12 hearth loaves at one time and the type I've built in many backyards.
-If you live in England and would like one in yours, contact me: firstname.lastname@example.org.
+40 Desem loaves ready to be peeled out, the oven on the left is a small oven large enough to bake 12 hearth loaves at one time and the type I've built in many backyards. email@example.com.

-Below is a large and more sophisticated model I built at the Obester Winery in California, with fire brick and a completely suspended hearth capable of baking several consecutive loads before heating again.
+Below is a large and more sophisticated model with fire brick and a completely suspended hearth capable of baking several consecutive loads before heating again.

 Over the years I have built many different sized ovens and started by using a form built from hazel rods.